 This first Joseph B. Whitehead Hospital was under the supervision of a doctor who also had his own private practice, so a leading student from the Emory School of Medicine would be selected to run the day-to-day operations of the infirmary.
 One of the medical students chosen for that honor was Edward Roe Stamps III, and his time on our campus was the start of a long and fortuitous relationship between the Stamps family and Georgia Tech.

-Since 1911, Health Services has grown into a 40,000 square feet, state-of-the-art, outpatient ambulatory center that provides health care and health education to eligible students and their spouse/domestic partners in six areas: primary care, pharmacy, women’s health, psychiatry, and support services (laboratory, radiology, immunization, and eye exams).
+Since 1911, Health Services has grown into a 40,000 square feet, state-of-the-art, outpatient ambulatory center that provides health care and health education to eligible students and their spouse/domestic partners in seven areas: primary care, pharmacy, women’s health, men’s health, psychiatry, and support services (laboratory, radiology, immunization, and eye exams).
 On average, Health Services physicians treat 30,000 patients per year.

 Stamps Health Services is an outpatient ambulatory care center that provides health care and health education to students and their spouses/domestic partners.
 The center is located in a state-of-the-art, 40,000-square-foot facility within the Joseph Brown Whitehead Building (740 Ferst Drive), next to the Campus Recreation Center.
 Our mission is to promote the health and well-being of the Georgia Tech community by leading public health initiatives, developing health education and health promotion activities, providing training, research and teaching for new health professionals, providing direct patient care to students, faculty, staff, and the larger campus community, and to provide health services to visitors and guests receiving educational and related services at Georgia Tech and other health services the Senior Director of the SHS deems supportive of Georgia Tech’s educational mission.

-Our Services include primary care, pharmacy, women’s health, psychiatry, immunization and allergy, and nutrition.
+Our Services include primary care, pharmacy, women’s health, men’s health, psychiatry, immunization and allergy, and nutrition.
 We also have on-site laboratory and radiology services.

 Stamps Health Services is accredited by the Accreditation Association for Ambulatory Health Care (AAAHC.)
 This means that SHS participates in on-going self-evaluation, peer review, and education to continuously improve its care and services.
 SHS also commits to a thorough, on-site survey by AAAHC surveyors, who are themselves health care professionals, at least every three years.
 SHS is also a member of the American College Health Association (ACHA).